Search

 Can Goldfish Eat Bottom Feeders?

-Yes, goldfish can eat other bottom feeders in their tankAlthough small fish such as guppies and shrimp should be avoided, large fish tank bottom feeders such as Plecostomus (or plecos) are an excellent food source for goldfish.
+Yes, goldfish can eat other bottom feeders in their tankAlthough small fish such as guppies and shrimp should be avoided, large fish tank bottom feeders such as Plecostomus (or plecos) are an excellent food source for your small goldfish.

 Most aquarists recommend feeding them to your gold fish at least once a week or so.